pablosichert/react-truncate/README.md

 - Text exceeding horizontal boundaries when "viewport" meta tag is not set accordingly for mobile devices (font boosting leads to wrong calculations).
 See [issue](https://github.com/One-com/react-truncate/issues/4#issuecomment-226703499)
 - Output in plain text only - no support for markup/HTML.
 See [issue](https://github.com/One-com/react-truncate/issues/8)
 - Wrong line breaks when custom font is loading after the component has rendered.
 See [issue](https://github.com/One-com/react-truncate/issues/16)
+- No support for letter spacing / word spacing.
+See [issue](https://github.com/One-com/react-truncate/issues/59)

 ## Integrated example for toggling "read more" text
 ```js